Hiroshima to Miyajima: A Perfect Getaway to Miyajima Island

 IS IT WORTH GOING TO HIROSHIMA FOR A DAY?

 First let’s talk about Hiroshima so you can make the decision on whether or not you want to stop there on your way to Miyajima.
-If you like history, this may be one of the only times in your life that you will be close enough to Hiroshima to visit but as you might expect, it is a very heavy experience.
-The museum openly displays atrocity that occurred to the people of Hiroshima and the images, artifacts and stories that you hear will stick with you for a lifetime.
+If you like history, this may be one of the only times in your life that you will be close enough to Hiroshima to visit but, as you might expect, it is a very heavy experience.
+The museum openly displays the atrocity that occurred to the people of Hiroshima and the images, artifacts and stories that you hear will stick with you for a lifetime.

 DAY ONE: HIROSHIMA + MIYAJIMA